Jacksoor/serviette/docs/scripting/services.rst

 .. py:function:: Output.SetFormat(format: string)

-   Sets the output format of the script.
+   Sets the :ref:`output format <output-formats>` of the script.
 The default is ``text``, which will be interpreted as simple text output.
 Other formats are dependent on the chat service the script is being executed on.

    :param format: The output format to use.